tamaskovacs0408/algorithms/README.md

 Runtime complexity: **O(V + E)**

 Breadth-first search is a traversing algorithm that is used for searching or traversing the tree or graph data structure layer by layer.
-Before moving on to the children node of the next depth level, it visits each node that exists at the current depth.
+It begins at the root node, then explores all nodes from left to right, level by level.
+The Breadth-First Search allows the First In, First Out principle, and it can be implemented with a queue.

 ```js
 class Node {